The Untouchables poster

 The inciting incident occurs at 12 minutes when A young girl is killed in a bombing at a Capone speakeasy raid gone wrong.
 Ness realizes his conventional approach has failed catastrophically, and innocent people are dying because of corruption..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The Untouchables make their first major raid on a Canadian border warehouse, seizing a massive illegal liquor shipment.
+This illustrates the protagonist's commitment to The Untouchables make their first major raid on a Canadian border warehouse, seizing a massive illegal liquor shipment.
 Ness chooses to step outside the system and take the fight directly to Capone., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat The iconic train station shootout.
 The Untouchables successfully capture Capone's bookkeeper with crucial evidence.
 False victory - they think they have enough to convict Capone, but the stakes are about to reverse., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.